samjones00/docs/docs/_documentation/grpc.md

     $ dotnet add package ServiceStack.GrpcClient

-This is a full-featured generic Service Client that provides a nicer and cleaner API than what's possible with `protoc` generated clients and contains most of the built-in functionality of other [C#/.NET Typed Generic Clients](/csharp-client):
+This is a full-featured generic Service Client that provides a nicer and cleaner API than what's possible with `protoc` generated clients and contains most of the built-in functionality of other [C#/.NET Typed Generic Clients](/csharp-client), namely:

   - Substitutable `IRestServiceClient`, `IServiceClientAsync` and `IServiceClientSync` interfaces
   - [Rich Detailed and Structured](/validation) Typed Exceptions